SwapnilB31/BookMyVaccine/README.md

 ### Changes:
 * Signin Screen freezing bug fixed
-* UI Bugs in Settings in Search Screens where fixed
+* UI Bugs in Settings and Search Screens where fixed
 * Business Logic Bugs were fixed

 If you like the work that I am doing here, please star this repository.